LinkORB has the following requirements for using images, custom visuals, and UI elements in technical documents:

 Embedded images (.svg, .jpeg, .png, .webp) should be stored in the same repository as the document it supports.

-Additionally, image optimization and responsive testing is the image commiter’s responsibility.
+Additionally, image optimisation and responsive testing is the image committer’s responsibility.

 Engineering-astro content images